-On this blog, I will try not to discuss the two main existing medications (Finasteride and Minoxidil) for hair loss too much, since I consider those treatments to be subpar in the modern world considering the tremendous progress that has been made in science and technology in the past several decades.
+On this blog, I have purposely limited discussion about the two main approved existing medications (Finasteride and Minoxidil) for treating hair loss.
+I consider those treatments to be subpar in the modern world considering the tremendous progress that has been made in science and technology over the past several decades.

-3) They can both cause side effects, with Finasteride being the more dangerous of the two in that regard.
+- They can both cause side effects, with Finasteride being the more dangerous of the two in that regard.

-4) It seems that for most people, the medications stop working after a number of years.
+- It seems that for most people, the medications stop working after a number of years.